VidyaSource/website/src/_content/blog/why-coding-interviews-are-the-worst.md

 feel in an era of inflation and changing pandemic fundamentals, and the uncertainty candidates feel in an era of layoffs and evolving personal responsibilities and professional goals.

 Coding interviews are the worst.
-How do we know this?
+How do we know?

-## Coding interviews solve for the most short term knowledge not the best long term teammate
+## Coding interviews solve for the Computer Science Department valedictorian or the most short term knowledge.
+Not the best long term culture fit

-not what you know but how much you can learn tech always changing culture fit kindness
+The biggest problem with coding interviews is the disconnect between what they measure and what actually adds value to the business.
+For 99% of you, hiring someone who understands Kruskal’s algorithm for finding a minimum spanning tree isn't relevant to making your UI accessible, scaling in the cloud, improving your engineering practices, or driving revenue.

+Even if you do better than silly college computer science questions and focus on the tech you use today, you focus on the wrong thing.
+It isn't what candidates know; it's how much they can learn.
+If you're a React shop, it's nice if a candidate understands how `useEffect` is about syncing UI with state rather than a new take on `componentDidMount`, but what if you decide to move to [Solid](https://www.solidjs.com/)?
+Or what if an important new initiative demands a different set of skills entirely and you don't have the resources to hire a subject-matter expert?

+Instead, you want to hire people who fit with your culture and make their teams better with hard and soft skills.
+They do this is many ways.
+They listen.
+They are eager to learn and to help.
+They are patient and kind.
+They manage their time well.
+They can communicate with customers.

+And they have the ability to think in abstractions so they can translate their prior knowledge into new skills that serve their professional growth and your bottom line.

+Your business needs Vision.
+Coding interviews at best get you Ultron.

+bootcamps dont go into CS

 ## Coding interviews do not reflect the skills necessary to excel in your actual working environment

+## Coding interviews further exclude systematically excluded communities

 ## Coding interviews do not reflect the conditions in your actual working environment